karan-vaishnav/secondbrain-ly/README.md

 # SecondBrainly🧠

-SecondBrain is a personal knowledge management app that allows users to save and organize useful links for future reference.
+SecondBrainly is a personal knowledge management app that allows users to save and organize useful links for future reference.
 Users can also share their collection of saved resources with others.

 ## Features